 This score is free!

 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 This is my first composition for piano and trumpet, and was my fourth work to be performed at Wells Cathedral School.

 I started writing To the Good Times after my AS exams last June and have been changing and improving it for the past 5 months.
 The piece opens with a tricky quasi-cadenza, followed by the vivacious main theme built upon a motif in D minor.
 This then leads into two slow lyrical passages, the first is in D minor and uses a cup mute, whilst the second is in B minor and makes used of the full range of the piano.
 The main theme then returns and is extended to include some semiquaver passages, and makes use of a fibre mute.
 Following this is a reflective rubato section, with held tremolo chords in the piano and a haunting melody in the trumpet; this develops to a dramatic climax using fanfare-like embellishments.
 A sustained chord on the piano leads into the finale - a reprise of the main melody featuring octave leaps, triplets, timbral trills and an accelerando leading to a spectacular finish.

 Reviews of To The Good Times for Trumpet / Flugelhorn / Cornet

 Sorry, there's no reviews of this score yet.
 Please .

 In order to submit this score to ScoreExchange.com Jonathan Scott has declared that they own the copyright to this work in its entirety or that they have been granted permission from the copyright holder to use their work.
 If you believe that this score should be not available here because it infringes your or someone elses copyright, please report this score using the copyright abuse form.